sledge1977/RipStation/README.md

 At the top of `rip_station.py` you can adjust some constants:

-- `BASE_OUTPUT_DIR`: The root folder where ripped movies are stored.
-Each movie gets its own subfolder.
+- `BASE_OUTPUT_DIR`: The root folder where ripped files are stored.
+Each movie or series gets its own subfolder.
-- `MIN_LENGTH`: Minimum title length in seconds that `makemkvcon` should keep.
-Helps ignore extras and trailers.
 - `MAKEMKV_CMD`: Path to the `makemkvcon` command if it is not on your system PATH.

 ---

 ### Note on AI usage

 Parts of this script and this README were created, modified, and translated with the help of artificial intelligence.
 The AI assisted with debugging, adding features, optimization, and translating code comments and output.
-Blu-ray and TV series handling will be added later.